 For teenagers, specifically, two to four hours on a smartphone is not unfathomable.
 Some teens likely spend twice that much time in a given afternoon or the space between classes or over lunch.
 Consider the impact of 1500+ hours of bad posture in a year.
 It is no surprise that teenagers are at risk of “text neck.”

 Since an aligned spine reduces pain and stiffness, it enables a body to become more flexible and stronger.
 Regular adjustments may help your teen perform better and improve overall health.

-Military and commercial pilots often seek out chiropractic care due to long hours sitting in awkward positions and from being subjected to extreme g-forces in high performance aircraft.
+Military and commercial pilots often seek out chiropractic care due to long hours sitting in awkward positions and being subjected to extreme g-forces in high-performance aircraft.

 Adult patients have also indicated many other positive results from chiropractic care, including:

 - Fewer headaches

 One of the more common myths about chiropractic care is that seniors are considered too old and frail to benefit from it.
 In reality, the opposite is true.
 Older patients who undergo spinal manipulation have reported many important quality of life improvements.

 Chiropractic has come a long way since its beginnings.
 Due to its success in treating back and neck problems and changing approaches and recent research, chiropractic has become more accepted.
 It is currently considered by many to be a piece of mainstream Western medicine.
 Many hospitals finally have chiropractors on staff.
 The court system recognizes chiropractors as expert witnesses inside their field.